salesforcecli/plugin-devops-center/messages/promoteFlags.md

 # promote.tests.description

-Separate multiple test names with commas, and enclose the entire flag value in double quotes if a test contains a space.
+Separate multiple test names with commas, and enclose the entire flag value in double quotes if a test name contains a space.

 # promote.test-level.summary